Finland flag Finland Beach Holidays

 What British travellers need to know

-You can stay in Finland without a visa for up to 90 days in any 180-day period as a tourist.
+You can stay in Finland without a visa for up to 90 days in any 180-day period for tourism, visiting family or friends, or attending business meetings.

-At border control, you may need to show a hotel booking confirmation, a return ticket, and proof of sufficient money for your stay.
+At border control, you may need to show proof of accommodation, a return or onward ticket, and proof you have enough money for your stay.

 Good to know:

-A child entering Finland with an adult who is not their parent or guardian must carry a letter of consent from a parent or legal guardian.
+To enter Finland with an adult who is not a parent or legal guardian, minor children must carry a letter of consent from a parent or legal guardian.

-You must declare cash or travellers cheques if the value is 10,000 euros or more when entering Finland.
+You must declare cash or travellers cheques if the value is 10,000 euros or more upon entry to Finland.

 Safety in Finland